Fermionic UV models for neutral triple gauge boson vertices: SMEFT operators and NTGC vertices

 In this section we will discuss SMEFT operators that generate anomalous neutral triple gauge boson couplings (NTGCs) and give the relation of the Wilson coefficients of these operators with the anomalous vertices searched for by the experimental collaborations.

 As it is easy to check, the gauge structure and field content of the SM does not allow to write down any $d=6$ SMEFT operator that contains NTGCs.
 As mentioned above, NTGCs vanish identically if all bosons are on-shell.
 In order to identify {\em all} $d=8$ operators that generate NTGCs, one therefore needs, in principle, to specify the complete Green's basis of the SMEFT at $d=8$.
 The list of bosonic $d=8$ operators in the Green's basis can be found in \cite{Chala:2021cgt}.
 We mention also \cite{Murphy:2020rsh}, where the complete $d=8$ on-shell basis including fermionic operators is listed.
 However, in this basis NTGCs are removed by the use of equation of motions.
 Instead, the effects of NTGCs with one off-shell boson are contained indirectly in two-fermion two-(on-shell)-gauge boson contact operators.
+No physical process is eliminated by going to the on-shell basis, of course, but for studying aNTGCs it is more convenient to work in the Green's basis.

 Since none of the fermionic UV models will generate CP-violating operators, we focus this discussion only on CP-conserving NTGCs.
 Vertices with two on-shell and one off-shell neutral gauge boson can be parametrised as \cite{Gounaris:1999kf,Gounaris:2000tb}: